Frequently Asked Questions

 Do you have a minimum booking time or charge a travel fee?

-My minimum booking time is 1.5 hours in most cases.
-I typically do not charge a travel fee unless the event is further than 25 miles from me.
+My minimum booking time is 1 hour while parties are remaining smaller than normal (pre-Covid).
+I typically do not charge a travel fee unless the event is further than 10 miles from me.
 I do waive travel fees for bookings of 3+ hours within a reasonable distance not requiring an overnight stay.

 What if my child has a rash or skin condition?